 Youth Futures will serve approximately 900 at-risk and juvenile justice-involved young people aged 14 and over.
-While Youth Futures will respond to local needs, all partner organizations will offer the following program components within a culture of safety, service, and life-long learning:
+While the Youth Futures program model is tailored to respond to the needs of each city, all partner organizations offer the following program components within a culture of safety, service, and life-long learning:

 - Workforce development: a five-part approach incorporating career assessments and planning, soft skill development, digital literacy training, Career and Technical Education (CTE) training programs that lead to industry-recognized certifications and workforce attachment interventions, such as internships and job placements;